davionpeters/computer-science-class/journal.md

 # agust 23, 2023
 I played with that ball again snd it was fun, I also did some code hs.
 Everything went well and i got work done.

+## agust 24, 2023
+Today i did more of code hs and learned some new things.
+Right now im on lesson 2 and it's going good.